Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Details of Experiments

 \subsection{Results for Other Datasets}

 \subparagraph{Results for update operations.} Tables~\ref{tab:insertion_time_full}--\ref{tab:deletion_time_full} report the average time and standard deviation for string insertions and substring deletions on all datasets.
-For update operations, the dynamic RR-index was the fastest or competitive with the fastest dynamic index in most settings.
+For update operations, the dynamic RR-index was either the fastest dynamic index or competitive with the fastest one in most settings.
 On \Dataset{enwiki} with $m' = 1000$, it was approximately $2.1\times$ faster than the dynamic SE-index and $16\times$ faster than the dynamic r-index.
-On the Pizza\&Chili repetitive corpus with $m' = 1000$, the best-case speedups were approximately $2.3\times$ over the dynamic SE-index (\Dataset{para}) and $77\times$ over the dynamic r-index (\Dataset{coreutils}).
+On the Pizza\&Chili repetitive corpus with $m' = 1000$, the best-case speedups were approximately $2.3\times$ over the dynamic SE-index (\Dataset{para}) and $77\times$ over the dynamic r-index (\Dataset{coreutils}), with insertions and deletions considered together.

 \subparagraph{Results for locate queries.} Table~\ref{tab:locate-time_full} reports the average time and standard deviation for 1{,}000 locate queries with short, medium, and long patterns on all datasets.
-On most datasets the r-index was the fastest regardless of pattern length, followed by the dynamic RR-index.

-On \Dataset{enwiki}, the dynamic RR-index matched the r-index for short patterns and was only about $2.6\times$ slower for medium patterns; against the other dynamic indexes, it was at least $5\times$ faster in the best case.
+On \Dataset{enwiki}, the dynamic RR-index matched the r-index for short patterns and was only about $2.6\times$ slower for medium patterns; against the other dynamic indexes, it was at least $5\times$ faster for short patterns.

 On most datasets and pattern lengths, the r-index was the fastest, and the dynamic RR-index was usually the fastest among the dynamic indexes, with a few exceptions: the dynamic SE-index was faster on \Dataset{world leaders} for short patterns, and the dynamic r-index was faster on \Dataset{influenza} and \Dataset{world leaders} for medium patterns.
 For long patterns, however, it was at most about $2.5\times$ slower than the r-index.
-Against the other dynamic indexes, the dynamic RR-index was at least $3\times$ faster in the best case for short patterns, $2\times$ for medium patterns, and $2.6\times$ for long patterns.
+In the best case, the dynamic RR-index was at least $3\times$ faster than both other dynamic indexes for short patterns, at least $2\times$ for medium patterns, and at least $2.6\times$ for long patterns.